Kris Medlen

 Kristopher Allen Medlen (born October 7, 1985) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Atlanta Braves, Kansas City Royals and Arizona Diamondbacks.
+As of 2023, Medlen works for Bally Sports South where he serves as an on-air analyst for Atlanta Braves baseball telecasts.

 College

 Medlen graduated from Gahr High School in Cerritos, California in 2003.
 He attended El Camino College his freshman year and hit .296 with 18 RBI's as an infielder.
 As a pitcher, Medlen posted a 2.84 ERA with 17 K's in 19 innings of work, leading the team with 4 saves.
 Medlen redshirted the next year, before transferring to Santa Ana College.

 At Santa Ana, Medlen played as the starting shortstop and hit .332 with 10 HR's and 42 RBI.
 He also served as the team's closer, posting a 2.23 ERA with 16 saves, striking out 57 in 44.1 innings pitched.